 Approval of nursing education programs is one of the primary functions that the Texas Board of Nursing (TBON) performs in order to fulfill its mission to protect and promote the welfare of the people of Texas.
 TBON has the responsibility and legal authority to decide whether a nursing education program can meet the Board's established minimum standards for educational programs.
-The SON was granted full approval on April 22, 2010 upon graduation of the first class of students with 100% pass rate on the NCLEX exam.
+The CON was granted full approval on April 22, 2010 upon graduation of the first class of students.